 - Cook on low with the cover on.
 Do not cook on high.

-- For the recipe as written, this fits nicely in a 3-quart crock pot.
-A double recipe, which I usually make, needs 6-quart or larger.
+- The recipe, as written, fits nicely in a 3-quart crock pot.
+A double recipe, which I usually make, needs a 6-quart or larger pot.
 A half recipe will fit in a 2-quart mini crock pot.

 - Crock pots can vary, so check the chocolate at 90 minutes into cooking.
 It is done when you can mix everything completely, which is usually about 2 hours.